 The grill also features heat protection exterior handles that remain cool to the touch even while cooking!

-Best for the Beginner: Char-Broil TRU-Infrared Kettleman Charcoal Grill
+Best for Beginners: Char-Broil TRU-Infrared Kettleman Charcoal Grill

 The Char-Broil version of a kettle charcoal grill was the first charcoal grill I ever personally had, and I used it with much success for years and years.
 Its infrared technology reduces flare-ups, which is good for starter cooks; it also retains heat nicely in the grill.

 With a 22.5-inch diameter, this Char-Broil grill offers 360 square inches of cooking space, enough for 16 burgers, 10 chicken breasts, or eight steaks at once.
 The porcelain-coated cooking grate is known for not letting food drop through onto your charcoal.
 And a large air damper system makes controlling the temperature very easy.

 The grill also features a hinged lid for easy access to cooking food without having to place a hot lid on the ground and a large ashtray for simple cleanup.
-It comes with a 2-year warranty, with a 10-year warranty on the lid and firebox.
+It comes with a two-year warranty, with a 10-year warranty on the lid and firebox.

 Related: The Best Grill Brushes